Understanding the chromosphere-corona interface in the Solar Orbiter and DKIST era

 Sector Academic/University

 PI Contribution From 2014, I have established a collaboration with the BAS group led by Prof. R. Horne on space weather.
-We have co-supervised one student on interaction of solar events with the electron belt, and now are co-supervising another student on the effects of solar particle storms on the proton belt, and consequences on satellite performance.
+We have co-supervised one student on interaction of solar events with the electron belt, another student on the effects of solar particle storms on the proton belt and consequences on satellite performance, and a third one on modelling the electron belts.

 Collaborator Contribution The partners have contributed with the BAS model of the electron belt and access to satellite data.